AaronBray/AaronBray.github.io/_posts/2025-09-10-SimpleCTF.md

 Let's login to the webpage at /simple/admin/login logging in as mitch shows that the password is accepted

-Lets know try this login information to access the server via ssh Remember that ssh is being run on port 2222 (not port 22)
+Lets now try this login information to access the server via ssh Remember that ssh is being run on port 2222 (not port 22)

 Logging into ssh session on port 2222